JonnyWilliams/Mortgage-Scraper/README.md

   `valuationReport` text NOT NULL,
   `homebuyerSurvey` text NOT NULL,
   PRIMARY KEY (`id`)
-) ENGINE=MyISAM AUTO_INCREMENT=41 DEFAULT CHARSET=latin1;
+) ENGINE=MyISAM DEFAULT CHARSET=latin1;
 ```

 Edit the SQL connection details in the mortgage.py file to point it to your SQL database.

-<h3>Changing the mortgage amount</h3>
+<h3>Setting "Borrow Amount", "House Value", and "Mortgage Term" values</h3>
-You can change the mortgage amount and search parameters in the scrapeResults.py file
+You can change the "Borrow Amount", "House Value", and "Mortgage Term" parameters in the scrapeSequence.py file.

 <h3>Running the scraper</h3>
 To run, run the scrapeSequence.py file